-- If you could have cast a spell at age five, fifteen, or twenty-one, what would it have been for? - At what age were you your most magical? - Have you ever had a dream that was directly from the divine?
-What was it trying to tell you? - Has God ever spoken to you directly-in words, or some other way?
-What was it like? - What do you imagine the afterlife is like?
+- If you could have cast a spell at age five, fifteen, or twenty-one, what would it have been for? - At what age were you your most magical? - Have you ever had a dream that felt directly from the divine?
+What was it trying to tell you? - What do you imagine the afterlife is like?
 Is there nothing?
 Something?
-What might the something be like? - Molly writes, "It turns out the mystical life is less about control than surrender, less about lying on our little beds trying to send our spirits out of our bodies, and more about learning how to be fully in our bodies.
+If there's something, what might the something be like? - Molly writes, "It turns out the mystical life is less about control than surrender, less about lying on our little beds trying to send our spirits out of our bodies, and more about learning how to be fully in our bodies.
 Less about trying to summon God than about leaving ourselves open to God's arrival, however painful or frightening."
 Can you will a mystical experience or prepare for it in any way? - Molly's back pain was resolved-how does she account for that?
 How do you, reading her story, account for it?